-High Availability Routing for Postgres (HARP) v1.0
+High Availability Routing for Postgres (HARP) v2

-High Availability Routing for Postgres (HARP) is a cluster management tool for Bi-directional Replication (BDR) clusters.
-The core design of the tool is to route all application traffic within a data center to only one lead master at a time.
-A distributed consensus system is used to determine availability of the BDR nodes.
-On failure or unavailability of the lead master HARP determines a new lead master and changes application traffic routing accordingly.
+High Availability Routing for Postgres (HARP) is a cluster-management tool for Bi-directional Replication (BDR) clusters.
+The core design of the tool is to route all application traffic in a single data center or region to only one node at a time.
+This node, designated the lead master, acts as the principle write target to reduce the potential for data conflicts.

-HARP requires BDR Enterprise or BDR Standard versions 3.6 and 3.7.
+HARP requires BDR versions 3.6 and later.